Boscobrand/PROJECT-ONE/README.md

 ## **BOMB SQUAD: PROJECT MANAGEMENT**

- - Project management tools were used throughout the development period.
+Project management tools and techniques were used throughout the development period.
- - First, a timetable for the project was developed in a spreadsheet in order to have a clarity of goals, stretch goals, milestones, and above all to stay on pace.
+ - Aa timetable for the project was developed in order to maintain clarity of goals, stretch goals, milestones, and above all to stay on pace.
  - Adjustments to the plan were made as necessary to stay on focus for delivering against first level MVP Goals agreed upon with the team, and then incorporating the higher silver, and gold level aspirations we had for the game to make the most effective use of our time.
+ - In addition GitHub Projects (Beta) was leveraged to manage day to day, and daily Stands helped to increase focus on the challenge at hand.

 *MVP Goals (Minimum Viable Product)*